Age - 50

 Dad: One of the mooncalves attacked my lunar rover.
-There was a high-speed chase through some moon trenches and then a battle with the mooncalf itself, the long and short of which is the lunar rover is totaled and my spacesuit has ruptured, giving me decompression sickness.
+There was a high-speed chase through some moon trenches and then a battle with the mooncalf itself.
+But the long and short of it is the lunar rover is totaled and my spacesuit has ruptured, giving me decompression sickness.

 Linda: That's terrible.
 Here, lie down on the couch.